-Just make sure you read through my Buyers guide so you're not wasting money (or time if you end up with a dodgy device).
+Just make sure you read through my Buyers guide so that you're not wasting money or time (if you end up with a dodgy device).

-Remember, it's not just the light colour (wavelength) that matters, it's also the amount of that light (power density).
+Remember, it's not just the light color (wavelength) that matters—it's also the amount of that light (power density).
 Read through the answer to the question 'What you need to look for when buying a red light therapy device' for more on this.

 Sauna Space sells heat lamps to enable you to build a home sauna at a low cost.
-These lamps, like many heat lamps on the market, also impact near-infrared light (NIR).
-Light that we know is therapeutic to the body in the correct dosage.
+These lamps, like many heat lamps on the market, also impact near-infrared light (NIR)—the light that we know is therapeutic to the body in the correct dosage.

-But heat lamps are built to put out heat, red light (and even the NIR light) are by products, and are at such levels that the impact of this light on the body is rather low.
+But heat lamps are built to put out heat.
+Their red light (and even the NIR light) are by-products and are at such levels that the impact of this light on the body is rather low.

-Joovv cover this topic in great detail in the article Joovv Versus Sauna Space.
-I highly recommend giving this article a read, there are also some neat graphics embedded in the article.
+Joovv covers this topic in great detail in the article Joovv Versus Sauna Space.
+I highly recommend giving this article a read.
+There are also some neat graphics embedded in the article.

 Here are a few key paragraphs from the article: